Griffith Criminology Institute

 Police Powers and Responsibilities (Jack’s Law) Amendment Bill 2022

-This bill extends and expands 'Jack's Law' - police powers to scan people for concealed knives without a warrant.
+This bill extends and expands 'Jack's Law' -- police powers to scan people for concealed knives without a warrant.
 Named after 17-year-old Jack Beasley who was fatally stabbed in Surfers Paradise in 2019, the law now applies to all 15 safe night precincts across Queensland and all public transport stations and vehicles.

 Police Powers and Responsibilities (Making Jack’s Law Permanent) and Other Legislation Amendment Bill 2025

-This bill makes Jack's Law permanent and significantly expands police powers to use hand held scanners to detect knives in public places across Queensland.
-It also extends counter-terrorism detention powers for 15 years, clarifies Marine Rescue Queensland's ability to receive charitable donations, and validates historical SES member appointments.
+This bill makes Jack's Law permanent and expands police powers to use hand held scanners to detect knives and other weapons across Queensland.
+It removes oversight requirements for scanning in designated locations, extends scanning to all public places, and also extends counter-terrorism detention powers for 15 years, confirms Marine Rescue Queensland's charitable status, and validates historical SES member appointments.

 Queensland Community Safety Bill 2024